mattiacalicchia/LS-datacollector/README.md

 * Bluetooth or Wired Barcode Scanner
 * Android Device with Google Chrome (need OTG support if use wired scanner)
 * Internet connection
+* SSL required to work on offline mode

 #How does it works?
 * Connect the barcodescanner with your device